PortsMaster/PortMaster-New/ports/viralreload/README.md

 ## Notes

 Thanks to [Retrocade Media](https://retrocademedia.itch.io/) for creating this game.
-You can purchase Humming Out at: https://retrocademedia.itch.io/viral-reload.
+You can purchase Viral Reload at: https://retrocademedia.itch.io/viral-reload.
 Download the Linux version and extract it, and place the *Viral Reload.pck* file in the gamedata directory.
 This has been tested with the *Viral Reload Linux.zip*, Jan 26, 2022 release.

 ## Controls